This is a steep, rugged out-and-back.

 Arizona was such a fun mountain to climb.
 Later this year, I plan to re-do it from the west (from Colgate Lake) and then continue on to Blackhead.

-I recommend this difficult hike because Arizona is a classic Catskill mountain that’s super under-hiked.
-If you’re seeking a little solitude, it’s far quieter than many other peaks in the area.
+Arizona is a classic Catskill mountain that’s super under-hiked.
+If you’re seeking a little hiking solitude, Arizona is far quieter than many peaks in the area.
 It’s also a solid single-peak hike with long and short in-and-out options.
-And that great view (and many screened-views along the way) make it an excellent scenic Catskills hike too.
+And that great view makes it an excellent scenic Catskills hike too.

 Trailhead Info for this Hike

 Description: Small lot that doesn’t get a ton of use.
 At the trailhead sign, look left and hike toward toward the house.
 Stay on the trail.

 Location: The map below shows the exact topographic location of the trailhead.